Unintentionally Misusing Money Or Resources Is An Example Of What

 • Poor Financial Planning: Failing to create a realistic budget, track expenses effectively, and plan for future financial needs can lead to significant resource mismanagement.
 This might manifest as overspending on non-essential items, neglecting savings goals, or accumulating high-interest debt.

 • Cognitive Biases: Our decision-making is heavily influenced by psychological biases.
-For example, present bias leads us to prioritize immediate gratification over long-term goals, while confirmation bias can reinforce poor financial habits.
+As an example, present bias leads us to prioritize immediate gratification over long-term goals, while confirmation bias can reinforce poor financial habits.
 Planning fallacy, the tendency to underestimate the time and resources needed for a project, is another significant contributor.

 • Opportunity Cost: This is arguably the most significant hidden cost of unintentional misuse.
 Opportunity cost refers to the value of the next best alternative forgone when making a choice.
 When we misuse resources, we're not just losing those resources themselves; we're also missing out on the potential benefits of using them more effectively.